sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 console.log(a); // Output: 1
 ```

-### 156. How to do destructuring of nested array ?
+### Question 156.
+How to do destructuring of nested array ?

 To destructure a nested array in JavaScript, you can use the square bracket notation to access each level of the array, and then assign the values to variables using destructuring syntax.
 Here's an example: